ying-teaching/python-book/docs/ch01_introduction/notes/crash_course.md

 ## 4 More Python Functions

+Python is famous for its rich functions.
 There are three types of sources for Python functions:

 - Built-in: they are essential functions that are part of the Python programming language.
 You can call these functions directly.
 - Standard library: these are common functions that come with Python installation but you must import them before use them.
 - Installation packages: you need to download and install them online first, then import them before use.
 For example, all AI packages.

-### 4.1 Built- in Functions
+### 4.1 Built-in Functions

 These are functions that are already available as part of the Python programming language, so you can use them directly in your code.